-Complementary Healthcare Advanced Research and Leadership Institute (CETL ) Student Travel Awards
+Complementary Healthcare Advanced Research and Leadership Institute (CHARLI) Student Travel Awards

-(formerly Student Research Travel Awards)
+(formerly CETL Student Travel Awards)

-RATIONALE:

 OVERVIEW:

-The Center for Excellence in Teaching and Learning (CETL) provides opportunities for students to compete for funding to travel and present research or other evidence-based scholarly or creative projects which the students have designed and conducted or under which the students have made a significant contribution.
-These opportunities are provided in the form of CETL Student Travel Awards.
+The Complementary Healthcare Advanced Research & Leadership Institute (CHARLI) provides opportunities for students to compete for funding to travel and present research or other evidence-based scholarly or creative projects, which the students have designed and conducted or under which the students have made a significant contribution.
+These opportunities are provided in the form of CHARLI Student Travel Awards.

 ELIGIBILITY:

-The CETL Student Travel Awards program is open to full-time equivalent (FTE) students matriculating in degree programs in the College of Chiropractic (COC), the College of Graduate and Undergraduate Studies (CGUS), and the College of Online Education (COE).
-To be eligible for an CETL Student Travel Award, students must be accepted to make a presentation of a poster, paper, workshop, or creative work at a conference, symposium, or other gathering recognized by a professional association conducting work in or related to the field of study.
-Students pursuing travel award funding must work with a Life University faculty or staff who will agree to serve as a mentor, which includes providing guidance and feedback to the student (or team of students) during the ideation, planning and preparation process.
+The CHARLI Student Travel Awards program is open to full-time equivalent (FTE) students matriculating in degree programs in the College of Chiropractic (COC), the College of Graduate and Undergraduate Studies (CGUS), and the College of Online Education (COE).
+To be eligible for a CHARLI Student Travel Award, students must be accepted to make a presentation of a poster, paper, workshop, or creative work at a conference, symposium, or other gathering recognized by a professional association conducting work in or related to the field of study.
+Students pursuing travel award funding must work with a Life University faculty or staff who will agree to serve as a mentor, which includes providing guidance and feedback to the student (or team of students) during the ideation, planning, and preparation process.

 The awards are designed to offset the cost of transportation, lodging, conference registration, meals, and other expenses.
-The award provides reimbursement of allowable travel expenses at 80% of the total dollar amount requested for up to two professional engagements per fiscal year.
+The award provides reimbursement of allowable travel expenses at 100% of the total dollar amount requested for up to two professional engagements per fiscal year.
 Hotel room costs are reimbursed at 100% regardless of whether or not more than one team member is attending.
 Considerations for international travel shall be made on a case-by- case basis.
 The total number of travel awards made each year is based upon availability of funding as identified through the annual university budgeting process.

-Prior to travel, a copy of the conference acceptance letter must be provided to CETL.
+Prior to travel, a copy of the conference acceptance letter must be provided to CHARLI.
 If the student is ultimately not accepted for conference presentation, the award, if any, will be forfeited.
 All other incidences impacting travel to the intended conference that are outside the control of the student or university will be reviewed on a case-by-case basis.

 Applying for travel funding:

-Students submit a completed application to CETL at least 45 days prior to travel if presenting.
+Students submit a completed application to CHARLI at least 45 days prior to travel if presenting.
 Applications will be accepted on a rolling basis or as needed for travel timelines.
 You should allow enough time for your application to cycle through the review process, as well as to take advantage of early booking for airline and hotels.
-Applications may be submitted electronically via DocuSign or by hand to the CETL offices located in the Learning Resource Center.
+Applications may be submitted electronically via DocuSign or by hand to the CHARLI offices located at 1429 Lucile Ave, Marietta, GA.

 The application should consist of: